 To the delight of visitors of all ages, the Popcorn Wagon serves, you guessed it, scoops upon scoops of freshly-popped buttery popcorn, but that’s not all.
 Over the years the Popcorn Wagon’s funnel cakes have outpaced the sale of popcorn.
 The crispy, crunchy, melt-in-your mouth deep-fried batter is a county fair staple and it’s also a favorite treat at Glenwood Caverns Adventure Park, especially when topped with powdered sugar and strawberries!

 You’ll find the iconic red wagon with its striped awning and yellow wheels stationed at the west end of the Park, between the building that houses the Shootin’ Gallery and and the Climbing Wall.
-See our new interactive map for its precise location and check out the short video clips of the rides and attractions, including the new Haunted Mine Drop.
+See our new interactive map for its precise location and check out the short video clips of the rides and attractions.

 Enjoy a delicious meal and a spectacular view at the Lookout Grille